Faux Rook Piercing FAQ Info by APP Certified Piercers in NYC

 - Avoid excessive movement to prevent irritation bumps.

-- Use only sterile saline for cleaning; avoid alcohol, hydrogen peroxide, or ointments.
+- Use only a gentle rinse with your shower water or sterile saline; avoid alcohol, hydrogen peroxide, or ointments.

-- Expect occasional flare-ups; cartilage piercings heal slowly and unpredictably.
+- Expect occasional flare-ups as cartilage piercings heal slowly and unpredictably.

 Signs of infection may include: